-- So far, we have only considered binary terms ("interaction" between pairs of vertices). - We can extend (7) further by including unary terms:
+- So far, we have only (for Randowm Walks) considered binary terms ("interaction" between pairs of vertices). - We can extend (7) further by including unary terms:

-• The unary terms can be incorporated by adding "phantom" seeds V_F and V_B .
+• The unary terms can be incorporated by adding "phantom" seeds $V_F$ and $V_B$ .

 Unary terms